-Active reading involves reading a book with a child rather than reading a book to a child.
-Active reading works with children from as young as six months through sixth grade (for younger children you'll want to focus more on the pictures).
-This research-based approach improves children's language skills, vocabulary, and ability to understand what they read on their own.
+Active Reading is the practice of reading aloud a picture book with a child by asking questions, building vocabulary, and connecting to the child’s world.
+This research-based approach improves a child’s language skills, vocabulary, and ability to understand what they read on their own.

 Active Reading is made possible with the additional generous support of: